-production of square numbers as the sum of successive odd numbers starting from 1 as a way to find Pythagorean triples (a name Fibonacci evidently does not give them).
+a way to find Pythagorean triples (a name Fibonacci evidently does not give them).
 For example, 1+3+5+7+9 = (1+3+5+7)+9, whence $5^2 = 4^2+3^2$.
 This is illustrated by a line diagram [ed.
 Boncompagni 1862: 254] lettered a-b-c-d-e-f.
-After that, almost all diagram letterings start a-b-g (when not using later alphabetic sequences because they continue an earlier argument using a-b-g); it appears that Fibonacci draws the bulk of the work from an Arabic source - perhaps, once again, from a preceding Latin translation of an Arabic treatise.
-[479] A number of theorems follow that are either related to similar sums (including sums of squares) or to Pythagorean triples.
+After that, almost all diagram letterings start a-b-g (when not using later alphabetic sequences because they continue an earlier argument using a-b-g); it appears that Fibonacci draws the bulk of the work from an Arabic source - perhaps, once again, from a preceding Latin translation of an Arabic treatise.^[479] A number of theorems follow that are either related to similar sums (including sums of squares) or to Pythagorean triples.
 However, the central interest (beginning on p.
-265) is the topic of congruous numbers to which these theorems lead: integer or rational numbers which, when added to and subtracted from a specific square integer or rational number (the congruent square), produces other square integer or rational numbers - such as, for instance, 24, which added to and subtracted from 52, yields 72 and 12, while 120 added to and subtracted from 132 yields 172 and 72.
-Since this topic, though not quite ignored, remained a marginal concern in the abbacus environment, I shall not go into the details but restrict myself to generalities.
+265) is the topic of congruous numbers to which these theorems lead: integer or rational numbers which, when added to and subtracted from a specific square integer or rational number (the congruent square), produces other square integer or rational number (the congruent square), produces other square integer or rational number (the congruent square), produces other square integer or rational number (the congruent square), produces other square integer or rational number (the congruent square), produces other square integer or rational number (the congruent square), produces other square integer or rational number (the congruent square) produces other square integer or rational number (the congruent square) produces other square integer or rational number (the congruent square) produces other square integer or rational number (the congruent square) produces other square integer or rational number (the congruent square) produces other square integer or rational number (the congruent square) produces other square integer or rational number (the congruent square) produces other square integer or rational number (the congruent square) produces other square integer or rational number of the other is to produce the other square integer or rational number of the other square